rstacruz/gemist/README.md

 Benchmark.measure { require 'bundler'; Bundler.require }  #=> 2.5s average
 Benchmark.measure { require 'gemist';  Gemist.require }   #=> 1.6s average
 ```

-## Don't use this

-This is merely a proof-of-concept.
-It works (very well), but:

-1. The world has enough gem management tools, it doesn't need another.

-2. Bundler is better (though it's more bloated and does more things).

 ## Not going to happen